nbessi/odoo_new_api_guideline/source/environment.rst

 ---------

 All instances of Model are at the same time instances of a RecordSet.
-A Recorset represents a sorted set of records of the same Model as the RecordSet.
+A Recordset represents a sorted set of records of the same Model as the RecordSet.

 You can call function on recordset: ::